Two charged with burglary, assault

-Two area men face felony charges this week after allegedly forcing their way into a Madison County home Saturday armed with handguns and wearing ski masks.
+Two area men face felony charges this week after allegedly forcing their way into a Madison County home, Jan.
+21, armed with handguns and wearing ski masks.
 Police say one of the men fired a shot at the residence as they left.
 The two were later apprehended in St. Francois County.

 Nathaniel Edward Benson, 20, of Doe Run, and Johnny Edward Jackson Jr., 18, of Farmington, have each been charged in Madison County with first-degree burglary, second-degree assault, armed criminal action, and unlawful use of a weapon.
 Jackson is also charged with attempted escape from confinement and third-degree assault after an alleged physical altercation with police at the Madison County Jail.